Who is Dr. John F Murray?

 The best handicappers in the world are averaging 52% success against the spread in NFL football.
 It does not matter if you look at all 37 handicappers, the top 10 handicappers, or the 27 with over 300 games, they all get very close to the same results of 52% and it is below what it would take to even break even at 52.38% if the bets were all -110.
 If the bets, however, are -105 (in other words, you pay $110 or $105 dollars to win $100) the percentage needed to break even is a little more than 51%, but since the format for many is -110, I am using that for the sake of example.

-It is now the perfect time to evaluate how my picks compare with the top 37 NFL handicappers in the world.
+We have begun evaluating how my picks compare with the top 37 NFL handicappers in the world and we have one very successful season (2018) completed.
 While I am quietly confident that I have built something that will be as good or even much better than what is available with the best handicappers in the world, time must now speak.
 It is one thing to show strong correlations with winning past games, but quite another to predict the future!
-Picks will be posted each week of the 17-week NFL season at FootballShrink.com later in each week and before each game, using an established line that is published.
+Picks will continue to be posted each week of the 2019 17-week NFL season at FootballShrink.com later in each week and before each game, using an established line that is published.
 Since there are precise requirements for what is considered a good pick, there might be weeks where 5 or 6 picks are made, and other weeks where only 1 pick is made.

 Meaning of the Predictions

-Creating a tool and then using it to predict games against the spread and comparing results to the best handicappers in the world should prove challenging if nothing else.
-If over time the success rate is on par with the best handicapper experts in the world, that would be good.
+Creating a tool and then using it to predict games against the spread and comparing results to the best handicappers is challenging if nothing else.
+If over 300 or more games the success rate is on par with the best handicapper experts in the world, that would be good.
 If success over time is above 52% it would provide definitive proof that the mental game not only matters, it so vital to performance that knowing something about it in a serious way can actually increase prediction!
-If 30 to 60 picks are made in the 2018 season, this is still an extremely small sample size.
-Success in year 1 cannot be used as evidence that the MPI is a viable prediction tool.
-At the same time, lack of success will not mean that it does not work.
+After 2018, we have 95 games with a win or loss.
+This is still an extremely small sample size.
+Success in year 1 was definite, but it cannot be used as evidence that the MPI is a viable prediction tool yet.
 Hundreds of games predicted in advance and archived on FootballShrink.com, however, will tell the story over time.
 Statistics requires a large sample size and there is no way to rush this.
+So far so good!
+I am confident!